 Cyndaquil is called the “fire mouse”, but he doesn’t smell specifically mousey to me, and the obvious “quill” hook points the viewer more at a porcupine than anything.
-The long nose suggests something more of a possum or a shrew, really, and his coloration even gives off a hint of badger.
-The best blend of all of these would be an echidna, but given that most starter Pokémon are based on animals recognizable outside of Sonic the Hedgehog, I like to think that he’s something of an amalgamation of various small mammals and rodents, mish-mashed together to form his own little charming critter.
+The long nose comes across more as a possum or a shrew, really, and his coloration even gives off a hint of badger.
+The best blend of all of these would be an echidna, but given that most starter Pokémon are based on animals recognizable outside of Sonic the Hedgehog, I like to think that he’s more a chimera of various small mammals and rodents, mish-mashed together to form his own little charming critter.

 I never know quite how to feel about Pokémon with permanently-squinted eyes.
-On one hand, it’s a bit of a nasty caricature, even if it doesn’t really apply to the monster at hand and I sincerely doubt that the same connotation is common in Japan where these were designed.
-On the other, it’s pretty gosh-dang adorable, with the resulting critter looking like he’s just happy to be here or perpetually ready for a nap.
+On one hand, that trait has a reputation for being part of nasty caricatures; on the other, that doesn’t really apply to the monster at hand, and I sincerely doubt that the same subtext is common in Japan where these were designed.
+Besides, it’s just gosh-dang adorable, with the resulting critter looking like he’s just happy to be here or perpetually ready for a nap.

 Cyndaquil’s best feature, though?
 When he’s calmed down, those flames on his back die out, revealing the set of four “burners” that they vent from.
 He’s a little walking stove; how neat is that?!

-Quilava has something of a Charmeleon Syndrome going; his fiery mohawk and angry-eyes peg him in that “rebellious teen” stage.
+Quilava has something of a Charmeleon Syndrome going; his fiery mohawk and angry-eyes peg him squarely in that “rebellious teen” stage.
 Unlike Charmeleon, however, Quilava didn’t get all angly and boney on evolution.
 Instead, he just got a bit baggier and lankier, still definitely something you could hug and lounge around with.
 Not that he’d let you of course – just look at that cool pose.
-He’s got too much attitude for relaxing.
+He’s got too much brooding to do to relax.

-His basis seems to have moved on to stoat or weasel given his longer body shape, with the quills still there but not as dominant now that the creature has enough of a body to do something better than curl up.
-I love that this family kind of runs a gamut of small mammals in their inspirations; porcupine is a consistent mix-in, but otherwise they kind of bounce about while keeping the whole line feeling consistent.
+His basis seems to have moved on to a stoat or weasel given his longer body shape, with the quills still there but not quite as dominant-by-volume.
+I love that this family kind of runs the gamut of small mammals in their inspirations; porcupine is a consistent mix-in, but otherwise they kind of bounce about while keeping the whole line feeling like a family unit.
 It’s a nice balance.

 …and Typhlosion continues much in the same way.
 Similar fur pattern, but a more powerful build, a mane of fire-quills, and something of a “tattered cloak” look with his battered fur.
 You’ve got some wolverine, honey badger, even a bit of bear in there, plus the fangs and pointed-back ears are some pretty universal “fierce animal” markers.
-Another one that captures the idea of a powerful animal without explicitly spelling out “I am a bear” or what have you.
+Another one that captures the idea of a ferocious woodland mammal without explicitly spelling out “I am a marmot” or what have you.

 Oddly enough, Quilava seems to be something of the preferred evolution with the writers of the anime – two headline characters have been in custody of a Cyndaquil, which after staying around in its base form for ages (because Cyndaquil is adorable and more-marketable) evolved into Quilava… and then never again.
-In fact, as of writing this in 2020, Typhlosion has had as many appearances in the movies and specials (exactly two) as in the main series itself, which is definitely not the normal cadence for a monster introduced so early in the series.
+In fact, as of writing this in 2020, Typhlosion has had as many appearances in the movies and specials (exactly two) as in the main series itself, which is definitely not the normal cadence for the final form of a starter introduced so early in the series.

 Cyndaquil’s flames – which, as mentioned, flare up and die down depending on its mood – feel like a very emotive monster design.
-Where a few first-generation monsters had “action features” like retreating into shells, and we have seen a few burning tails, Cyndaquil’s flame-quills take up such a huge proportion of its body that they feel very deliberate as a feature to make an otherwise terminally-hunched-over creature able to more vividly express itself.
+Where a few first-generation monsters had “action features” like retreating into shells, and we’ve seen a few burning tails, Cyndaquil’s flame-quills take up such a huge proportion of its body that they feel less tacked-on and more like its core identity, letting an otherwise terminally-hunched-over creature able to more vividly express itself.

-With the brand being more heavily established by the time the second generation was rolling around, I get the feeling that this was something of a test for the games getting more dynamic with their creature designs.
+With the brand being more heavily established by the time the second generation was rolling around, I get the feeling that this was something of a test for the games getting oh-so-slightly more elaborate with their creature designs.
 Those quills are fine as static pixel art – the way that most people would first encounter Cyndaquil – but they really paid off in the anime and, eventually, when the Pokémon’s sprites were animated starting in Pokémon Crystal.
-Those depictions of him going from “little ball of fur” to “flared up” make him feel like possibly the most expressive of the second-generation starter Pokémon, matching his compatriots’ strong personalities despite his otherwise-meek appearance.
+Those depictions of him going from “little ball of fur” to “flared up” make him feel like possibly the most naturally-expressive of the second-generation starter Pokémon, matching his compatriots’ strong personalities despite his otherwise-meek appearance.

-Where Cyndaquil and Quilava have pretty obvious defensive and offensive features right on their backs, the lore around Typhlosion has always been a little odder.
+Where Cyndaquil and Quilava have pretty obvious defensive and offensive features right on their backs, the design around Typhlosion has always been a little less clear to me.
 He only has a bit of neck-scruff by comparison – more an intimidation feature than an actionable one.
 Instead, he just radiates enough heat when provoked to ward other monsters off entirely.
 Then, if that doesn’t work, he rubs his abrasive and fire-retardant fur together to create localized explosions, like lighting sparks with a stone against sandpaper.
 Implausible as anything else in this series, but it absolutely fits the “flaming deterrent” theme, and in a more menacing way that’s terribly appropriate for a final-stage monster.

 Interestingly, the line’s German names follow the same pattern as their English ones: Feurigel (Cyndaquil) lends its last syllable to the first of Igelevar (Quilava), but Tornupto (Typhlosion) drops them both entirely.
-It’s not like they’re a literal translation, either – igel is “hedgehog” rather than a shared feature of the two.
-Just a happy coincidence.
+It’s not like they’re a literal translation, either – igel is “hedgehog” rather than a shared body part – it’s just a happy coincidence.

 I will say that it’s a little weird for Typhlosion to be named in most major languages after a typhoon, which is an inherently wet weather event.
-Then again, “typh-” has about a dozen other plausible alternate meanings, from typhon (a Greek deity married to Echidna, namesake of an animal Cyndaquil draws from) to Eulipotyphla, an order of mammals that look not unlike the Cyndaquil family.
+Then again, “typh-” has about a dozen other plausible alternate meanings, from typhon (a Greek deity married to Echidna, namesake of another defensive mammal) to Eulipotyphla, an order of mammals that look not unlike the Cyndaquil family.
 Realistically, though, it’s almost certainly there because “typhoon-explosion” is just such a boyishly-cool pair of words to mash up into a monster name.

-The Cyndaquil line was my first starter in my first game, and I still hold that he’s a cute sucker with an interesting foundation that steers well clear of the “over-designed” camp.
+Cyndaquil line was my very first starter in my very first game, and I still hold that he’s a cute sucker with a solid foundation whose family steers well clear of the “over-designed” camp.
 Probably not a monster who needs to show up in every game – he’s more of a Reserve kid – but I’ll be darned if I don’t always hope he turns up.